 Q: If I test positive COVID-19, what is needed for me to return?

-If you experience symptoms of COVID-19 that include cough, fever and shortness of breath, please isolate yourself, do not come to work, and seek medical attention by contacting a medical professional.
+If you experience symptoms of COVID-19 that include cough, fever and shortness of breath, please isolate yourself, do not come to work or campus, and seek medical attention by contacting a medical professional.
 Inform the medical professional of your symptoms and any recent travel or potential exposure before going to the health facility.